Shannon was appointed CEO of the NHFB in April 2018.

-In this role, I worked extensively on national health reform issues and represented the Department in various national and international committees.
-These included health system fiscal sustainability as well as the negotiations on public hospital funding under the Addendum to the NHR Agreement.
+In his previous senior executive role in Health System Financing at the Department of Health and Aged Care, Shannon worked extensively on national health reform issues and represented the Australian Government at a number of national and international committees.
+These included health system fiscal sustainability as well as the negotiations on public hospital funding under the two Addendums to the National Health Reform Agreement.

 The current Addendum to the National Health Reform Agreement (the Addendum) expires 30 June 2025.
 One of the key activities for this planning period will be our contribution to the Mid-term Review of the NHR Agreement and any future consideration of a new agreement from 1 July 2025 onwards.
 In the meantime, our primary focus will be the administration of Commonwealth NHR funding under the Addendum including:

 Funding neutrality for private patients in public hospitals

 Funding cap exemption and reconciliation of highly specialised therapies

 The progression of safety and quality measures (e.g. sentinel events, complications and readmissions)

 Measures to address potentially preventable hospitalisations.